Akuli/python-tutorial/basics/defining-functions.md

     just a small style detail that Python programmers like to do because `message = "hi"` and `some_function(message="hi")` do two completely different things.

-Personally, I would use this function with a positional argument.
-It only takes one argument, so I don't need to worry about which argument is which.

 Now it's time to solve our box printing problem: